 What is the MCC?

 The Maryland Charity Campaign (MCC) is a workplace charitable-giving program that offers state employees the opportunity to contribute to charities using the convenience of payroll deduction.
-Currently over 700 charities participate in the campaign.
+Currently nearly 700 charities participate in the campaign.

 An Executive Order signed by the Governor dictates how the MCC is to be handled.
 The campaign is administered by the Office of the Secretary of State.
 Duties of the Secretary of State's office include reviewing and approving the applications submitted by charities wishing to receive funds from the MCC; approving the operating budget of the campaign; and monitoring the Operating Agency that is responsible for managing the campaign.